tomas-fryza/avr-course/labs/09-project/README.md

 * Students will work on a project **in the labs** during the 9th to 13th weeks of the semester, with the practical demonstration scheduled for the last week.

-* Using BUT e-learning, students should submit a link to the GitHub repository containing the C project, required images, documents, and a descriptive README file.
-The submission deadline is the day before the demonstration."
+* Using BUT e-learning, students should submit a link to the GitHub repository containing the C project, required images, documents, and a descriptive README file. **The submission deadline is the day before the demonstration.**

 * The AVR code must be written in C and/or Assembly and must be implementable on an Arduino Uno board using the toolchains provided during the semester, specifically PlatformIO.
 The use of Arduino frameworks/libraries or any other development tools is not permitted!

-* Create your own libraries for new components.
+* Create own library for each component.

 * Physical implementation on AVR is required, not just computer simulation.

+* Make a short video of your app demo.
+(The video can then be used to promote the course.)

+## Help:

+* Create a block diagram and ciruit diagram (schematic) of your application.

+* Optionally design a PCB layout and/or 3D box.

+* Draw illustrative flowcharts for all important functions/interrupt routines.

+* Strictly follow licenses for third-party libraries !

 # Recommended README.md file structure